Star Trek: The Next Generation (pinball): High Score Lists

 If a player makes the Officer's Club or Honor Roll, or is Grand Champion, Worf will say, "You are an honorable player!"

 Heritage

-If a particular flipper combination is entered before launching a ball then all the logos of Steve Ritchie's prior pinball machine are shown, ending with the logo for this machine.
+If a particular flipper combination is entered before launching a ball then all the logos of Steve Ritchie's prior pinball machines are shown, ending with the logo for this machine.
 These are Airborne Avenger (1977), Superman (1979), Flash (1979), Stellar Wars (1979), Firepower (1980), Black Knight (1980), Hyperball (1981), High Speed (1986), F-14 Tomcat (1987), Black Knight 2000 (1989), Rollergames (1990), Terminator 2: Judgment Day (1991), and The Getaway: High Speed II (1992).
 Similar to Pat Lawlor's hidden list of his prior games in The Twilight Zone seven months earlier this is something most players would miss.

+Release and reception

+The game was well received at the 1993 AMOA Expo, and was promoted with actors in Klingon and Borg costumes.
+It was the last Williams pinball machine to sell over 10,000 units.

 Awards

 Williams won the ACME award for best pinball of 1994 with this machine, and won an AAMA diamond award.

 Digital versions

 After a successful kickstarter in 2012 to raise funding for the third party licenses released for The Pinball Arcade for several platforms in 2013.
 The table was delisted with the loss of the Williams license on June 30, 2018.

-An improved version with optional animations released on August 24, 2023 for Pinball FX.
+An improved version with optional animations released on August 24, 2023, for Pinball FX.
 As part of a wider agreement, 3 more Star Trek tables released later the same year, with one of each based on the Kelvin timeline, Deep Space Nine, and Star Trek: Discovery.

 In April 2025, an official VR and AR version of the table was released for the Meta Quest as part of Pinball FX VR.
 This is the first time the Star Trek: The Next Generation table has been available in virtual reality and augmented reality.
 The release includes enhanced 3D visuals and interactive room environments tailored for VR gameplay.
 AR mode allows players to project the table into the room via passthrough on a realistic scale in the Meta Quest 3.
 This table was launched alongside other licensed tables.